 That human need is esteem—as in the esteem aspect in Maslow’s hierarchy of needs.
 This esteem means that all humans need to have effective communications between others.

-The idea that a person is being heard and their needs are being addressed is confirmed with an order confirmation system.
+The idea that a person is being heard and their needs are being addressed is with an order confirmation system.
 This fast food psychology—the use of an order confirmation system—fulfills that foundational human need.

 An example: a customer gives their order to a drive thru with an order confirmation system (or OCS), and that OCS reflects every part of his/her order.
 If there is a discrepancy, the OCS immediately makes the corrections the customer asked for.
 That simple itemized list provides the customer with…